vircadia/vircadia-native-core/interface/external/visage/readme.txt

 Instructions for adding the Visage driver to Interface Andrzej Kapolka, February 11, 2014

-1. Copy the Visage sdk folders (lib, include) into the interface/external/visage folder.
+1. Copy the Visage sdk folders (lib, include, dependencies) into the interface/external/visage folder.
    This readme.txt should be there as well.

 2. Copy the Visage configuration data folder (visageSDK-MacOS/Samples/MacOSX/data/) to interface/resources/visage